lue-bird/who-leighed-the-hay/README.md

           ]
 ```

-I claim that I'm getting close.
+I claim that I got it.
-See `src/DirectApplyFinallyModelAndInitialState.elm` for the latest iteration.
+See `src/FinalSolution.elm`.